philippemezzadri/frisquet-esphome/README.md

 *Note:* Sensors should have a regular update interval as the heat curve update frequency is tied to the update interval of the sensors.
 We recommend putting a filter on the sensors to filter out the noise to ensure better stability of the output.

-## `frisquet_boiler` Switch
+## `frisquet_boiler` Switches

-The original Eco Radio System remote provides two setup modes : configuration and testing.
-You can action these modes by a long press on the up or down arrow buttons.
+The original Eco Radio System remote provides two setup modes : **configuration** and **testing**.
+You can enter these modes by a long press on the up or down arrow buttons.

-Similar setup modes are available and control swiches can be added with the following code:
+Similar setup modes are available with the `frisquet_boiler`component.
+Control swiches to enter those modes can be added with the following lines of code:

 ```yaml
 switch: